On Campus at the Center for Wellness & Counseling (free for Augsburg students)

 Jewish Family Service (St. Paul) – Individual/couple/family counseling, group counseling and support groups.
 Provides services to all community members and ethnic groups.
 Priority given to residents of Ramsey County.
 651-698-0767

 Ramsey County Mental Health Adult outpatient program for Ramsey County residents providing a full range of outpatient mental health services including urgent care mental health resources.
 651-266-7890

 Counseling Clinics (requires health insurance)

-Smiley’s Clinic (note that the Augsburg contract with Smiley’s does NOT cover sessions with their counselors)
+Smiley’s Clinic (note that the Augsburg contract with Smiley’s does NOT cover sessions with their psychologist)

-Minnesota Center for Psychology (on University Avenue, short bus ride east on Franklin from Augsburg)
+Minnesota Center for Psychology (individual and group DBT, including college student group DBT) University Avenue near 280, short bus ride east on Franklin from Augsburg)

 Kente Circle Professional therapy services for individuals, couples, and families; embraces community and diversity.
 Reduced fees available on a limited basis.
 South Minneapolis (40 minutes by light rail/bus)

 University of Minnesota Outpatient Psychiatry Dialectical Behavioral Therapy program (across the street from Augsburg)